guptavedansh2002/VOIS-TeamNo.320/README.md

 5) Finally, export the data into json format for further use.

 Technologies we used to make this project are:
-Pytesseract - OCR engine for OCR\n
+Pytesseract - OCR engine for OCR

-Open CV - reading and manipulating image\n
+Open CV - reading and manipulating image

 Spacy - NLP library for NER model\n

 JSON module - output the file in JSON format\n

 Python - programming language